nzander1995/fullstacknet/README.md

 # Deploy to heroku using its container service

-### Replace your app name where it is `aspnetcorespa`
+### Replace your app name where it is `aspnetcoresaio`

 - dotnet publish -c release
-- docker build -t aspnetcorespa ./bin/release/net7.0/publish
+- docker build -t aspnetcoreaio ./bin/release/net7.0/publish
 - heroku login
 - heroku container:login
-- docker tag aspnetcorespa registry.heroku.com/aspnetcorespa/web
+- docker tag aspnetcoreaio registry.heroku.com/aspnetcoreaio/web
-- docker push registry.heroku.com/aspnetcorespa/web
+- docker push registry.heroku.com/aspnetcoreaio/web
   Note: There is a `deploy.heroku.ps1` script included with this project which automates above steps.

 # Deploy to Azure as App Service